mongodb/awscdk-resources-mongodbatlas/API.md

 ### CfnCloudBackUpRestoreJobsPropsInstanceType <a name="CfnCloudBackUpRestoreJobsPropsInstanceType" id="awscdk-resources-mongodbatlas.CfnCloudBackUpRestoreJobsPropsInstanceType"></a>

 Type of instance specified on the Instance Name serverless or cluster.

+**WARNING:** `serverless` instance type is deprecated and will be removed in January 2026.
+For more details, see [Migrate your programmatic tools from M2, M5, or Serverless Instances to Flex Clusters](https://www.mongodb.com/docs/atlas/flex-migration/).

 #### Members <a name="Members" id="Members"></a>